snek152/SwordSelection/README.md

 <img src="https://i.ibb.co/5WcZ66y/diamondbroadsword.png" width="16%" alt="diamond broadsword"></img>
 <img src="https://i.ibb.co/k8k26Ny/netheritebroadsword.png" width="16%" alt="netherite broadsword"></img>

 These bulky swords first came into use during the Medieval Ages as a double edged, sharper sword than its predecessors.
 As part of Sword Selection, they are a hefty weight to hold, due to their immense width and power.
-With the iron tier dealing a massive 8 damage for 0.7 attack speed and the stone tier dealing 7 damage for 0.6 attack speed, this sword is extremely powerful and has the power to send your enemies reeling with increased knockback.
+This sword is extremely powerful and has the power to send your enemies reeling with increased knockback.

+Attack Speed = 0.7

+Attack Damage:
+- WOOD = 6
+- STONE = 7
+- IRON = 8
+- GOLD = 6
+- DIAMOND = 9
+- NETHERITE = 10

 ### Longsword